What's it like for students at WGU?

-The path to a career in school administration is a bit longer than other careers, and usually does require extensive education.
+The path to a career in school administration is a bit longer than other careers and usually does require extensive education.
 But most school administrators say the path is well worth it.
-Most people follow this kind of path to become an administrator:
+Most people follow this path to become an administrator:

 If you haven't gotten a bachelor's degree, WGU can help you get started with our wide variety of education degrees that will also help you get licensed as a teacher.

 If you already have your bachelor's degree, you do have options to obtain a teaching license to start your experience in the classroom.